Janie Jones: Imprisonment

 The cabaret singer was sentenced to seven years imprisonment (serving three years) in 1974 for her involvement in 'controlling prostitutes'.

 Whilst in jail, she met and befriended the 'Moors murderess' Myra Hindley, and made numerous television appearances insisting that Hindley was a reformed woman and should be considered for release.
 However, Jones developed a deep hatred for Hindley in 1986, when Hindley finally confessed to her other crimes.
-In 1993 she wrote an autobiography titled The Devil and Miss Jones: The Twisted Mind of Myra Hindley.
+In 1993 she wrote a biography titled The Devil and Miss Jones: The Twisted Mind of Myra Hindley.

 The Clash

-She is the subject of a song by The Clash called "Janie Jones", which was released in 1977 on the band's eponymous debut album.
+She is the subject of a song by The Clash called "Janie Jones", which was released in 1977 as the opening track on the band's eponymous debut album.
 In 2006, the song was covered by Babyshambles.
 Jones appeared in the music video for the Babyshambles version, being chauffeured around London together with Mick Jones.

 In 1983, Jones, backed by members of The Clash and the Blockheads and credited as Janie Jones & The Lash, recorded a single, "House of the Ju-Ju Queen" b/w "Sex Machine", which was produced by Joe Strummer and released the following year.
 In December 1983, the British music magazine, NME, reported that Jones was on the 'comeback trail'.